List of Emmerdale characters introduced in 1993: Jessica McAllister

 Jessica McAllister, played by Camilla Power, made her debut screen appearance in December 1993.
 Jessica is the youngest member of the McAllister family.
 A writer for Inside Soap said Jessica's family moved to Beckindale to put an end to her relationship with a "tearaway" named Danny.
 They added "But it looks like her passion for Danny Boy is far from fizzling out!"
 Jessica begins a relationship with Biff Fowler (Stuart Wade) and she decides to lose her virginity to him.
 A Inside Soap reporter said "In true soap style things don't go quite according to plan and Jessica's deflowering turns into a complete nightmare."
 Jessica and Biff's night is interrupted, but they eventually find a moment alone together and Jessica has sex with Biff for the first time.

 Jessica arrived in the village with her family.
 She had been engaged to a man called Danny, but her parents disapproved of the relationship and thought Danny was undesirable.
 The McAllister's believed that moving to Emmerdale would put some distance between them and Jessica started dating her brother's friend Biff Fowler.
 Jessica was bullied at school by Tina Dingle (Jacqueline Pirie) who blamed Jessica's brother, Luke (Noah Huntley), for the death of her brother, Ben (Steve Fury).
 Tina stirred things up by telling her brother Butch (Paul Loughran) that Jessica was secretly in love with him.
 This led to Biff and Butch fighting in The Woolpack.
 When her parents decided to leave the village Jessica refused to go and ran off with Biff.
 Jessica lost her virginity to him, but later returned to her parents and went back to London with them.
 In April 1995, she visited Luke who had stayed behind and was outraged to discover that he and Tina were now in a relationship.
-Jessica rang Tina's father, Zak (Steve Halliwell) and told him about the relationship and he tried to force Tina to come home, but she told him he was pregnant.
+Jessica rang Tina's father, Zak (Steve Halliwell) and told him about the relationship and he tried to force Tina to come home, but she told him she was pregnant.
 After Luke's death, Jessica made one last visit to the village before leaving for good.

 Dave Lanning of The People said Power was "scandalously wasted" during the time she played Jessica.